 At Grand Rapids Theological Seminary, we're dedicated to learning, serving and leading through rigorous scholarship and a humble approach to Scripture.

-Darrell Yoder has served in pastoral ministry since 2009 and is currently Program Director and Instructor of Christian Ministries at Grand Rapids Theological Seminary.
+Darrell Yoder uses his decade of experience in pastoral ministry to serve as the program director of Talking Points and the Pirsig Fellowship and as instructor of Christian ministries at Grand Rapids Theological Seminary.
 He earned a B.A. from Liberty University and an M.Div. from Grand Rapids Theological Seminary.
+He is a certified spiritual director and is currently pursuing a Doctor of Education from Cornerstone University, focusing his research on Christian spiritual formation.

-At GRTS, Darrell focuses on spiritual formation and pastoral ministry.
+At GRTS, Yoder focuses on spiritual formation and pastoral ministry.
 He provides leadership to the Pirsig Fellowship, a scholarship program for Master of Divinity students, where he provides spiritual retreats and oversees small groups that seek to cultivate students’ personal spiritual formation.
-He also teaches several ministries courses including Christian Formation in the Church, Evangelism and Discipleship Ministries, and Small Group Ministries.
+He also teaches several ministry courses, including Christian Formation in the Church, Evangelism and Discipleship Ministries and Small Group Ministries.

-Darrell also gives leadership to the GRTS Talking Points program, which serves pastors, ministry leaders, and counselors by providing events and resources that engage topics related to theology, culture, and vocation.
+Yoder also faithfully leads and cultivates the GRTS Talking Points program, which serves pastors, ministry leaders and counselors by providing events and resources that engage topics related to theology, culture and vocation.

-Outside of GRTS, Darrell is an ordained minister and the director of the Evangelical Seminary Deans’ Council, a professional development network of evangelical seminary deans.
-Darrell and his wife Cindy live with their three children in Rockford, Mich.
+Outside of GRTS, Yoder is an ordained minister and the director of the Evangelical Seminary Deans’ Council, a professional development network of evangelical seminary deans.
+Yoder and his wife, Cindy, live with their three children in Rockford, Mich.

 “Serving at GRTS matters to me because we are focused on serving the body of Christ, discovering the way of Christ and living in the love of Christ both personally and institutionally.
 I get to work alongside colleagues and students who are hungry for Christ and His kingdom and who are willing to have hard conversations in order to know God and obey Him more fully.
 My prayer is that students will experience Christ in a profound way as they identify and hone their gifts for ministry leadership.”